Curriculum: Hygienic Manufacturing of Cosmetic Products Graduate Certificate

 Credit: 2

-This course will teach cosmetic science and microbiology graduate students up-to-date information on cosmetic microbiology, product preservation, skin microflora, and regulations pertaining to cosmetic and over-the-counter drug products.
-The approach is a practical one based on industry experience with the preservation of skin care products.
-Topics discussed include the historical developments in cosmetic microbiology, a basic review of microbiology, product preservation, preservatives, microbiological issues in the manufacturing plant, problems with Pseudomonas spp., modulation of skin microflora with products and probiotics, and the Food, Drug & Cosmetic Act and Regulations pertaining to cosmetic and over-the-counter drug products.
+The goal of this course is to teach cosmetic science and microbiology graduate students up-to-date informaton on cosmetic microbiology, product preservation, skin microflora, and regulations pertaining to cosmetic and OTC drug products.
+The approach is a practical one based onindustry experience with the preservation of skin care products.
+Topics discussed include the historical developments in cosmetic microbiology, a basic review of microbiology, product preservation, preservatives, microbiological issues in the manufacturing plant, problems with Pseudomonas spp., modulation of skin microflora with products and probiotics, and the Food, Drug &Cosmetic Act and Regulations pertaining to cosmetic and OTC drug products.

 2